aws/aws-lc-rs/book/src/platform_support.md

 | `x86_64-unknown-linux-gnu`   | ✓            | ✓                 |
 | `x86_64-unknown-linux-musl`  | ✓            | ✓                 |

-² FIPS is supported but requires bindgen (no pre-generated FIPS bindings are available for Windows)
+² FIPS is supported but requires bindgen (no pre-generated FIPS bindings are available for Windows platforms)

 ## Tested platforms